Sorry, you need to enable JavaScript to visit this website.

 As there is no youth voluntary scheme or regulation directly on youth volunteering, there is also no specific cross-sectoral cooperation on the issue.

 There were structures during and after the European Year of Volunteering in 2011 when there were an Inter-sectorial coordination committee and 11 thematic working groups.
-One of them was dedicated to volunteering regarding work with Children and Youth.
-The Group is not formally active anymore, but informally the representatives are in touch, and they have been involved for example in the preparation of the Act on supporting volunteering when it was relevant.
+One of them was dedicated to volunteering, regarding the work with Children and Youth.
+The Group is not formally active anymore, but informally the representatives are in touch, and they have been involved, for example, in the preparation of the Act on supporting volunteering when it was relevant.
 Some other thematic groups are still working in social or health issues.
 Some of them have thus found other task, some finished, such as the thematic group on culture when the guidelines for volunteering in culture were created.

 Cross-sectoral cooperation is thus up to the needs of respective sectors and policy domain.
 Ministry of Interior is dealing with the issue.